openharmony/game_game_controller_framework/README.md

       functionality.
     - Read the corresponding game peripheral type's touch conversion configuration from the game_controller_service.
     - Based on the input events and categories of gaming peripherals, determine whether to send a notification for configuring the input-to-touch configuration.
-        - When the keyboard inputs Q, W, or P, it indicates the need to open the input-to-touch configuration page for the keyboard.
+When pressing Q, W, and P simultaneously on the keyboard, it indicates the need to open the input to touch configuration interface of the keyboard.
-        - When the floating controller function key is clicked, it indicates the need to open the input-to-touch configuration configuration interface for the floating controller.

     - Based on the input-to-touch configuration, the input events of gaming peripherals (such as key events, mouse events,